At the heart of learning:

-Our curriculum is designed under three purposeful principles for learning:
+Our curriculum, whilst meeting of the National Curriculum, is designed under three purposeful principles for learning:

 - Developing knowledge.
 Knowledge is fundamental in our curriculum and is the pathway to creativity enabling us to think and shape new ideas.
 Lessons are planned to develop and increase conceptual understanding and make connections with prior learning.

 - A language rich environment.
 We place a strong emphasis on identifying, exploring and absorbing new vocabulary.
 Children are immersed in high quality children’s literature, rich in vocabulary and meaning, to extend and deepen understanding and expression.

 - Learning to contribute.
 Children develop an awareness and appreciation of how they can use their knowledge, skills and understanding to help others and contribute to the world (a core school value).

 More broadly our curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
 Fundamental British Values are actively promoted in order to prepare the children for life in modern Britain.

 - We share key ideas and concepts in all subject areas across the school deepening and strengthening the learning year on year.

 - We use learning milestones to describe stages of understanding and ensure learning is increasingly challenging in each stage of the school.